Aristocrat Salad with Tuna

 1. Step 1:

-How to make Aristocrat Salad with tuna?
-Boil the potatoes in a uniform in salted water.
-Peel and grate it on a fine grater.
+How do you make Aristocrat salad with tuna?
+Boil the potato in its skin in salted water.
+Peel it and grate it on the fine side of a box grater.

 2. Step 2: